DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 [Targeting Affordable Housing: Analyzing Income and Eviction Data to Guide the USA Program’s Impact in Greater Hartford](https://datavizforall.org/clt-mccarthy-opdenaker/), by Colin McCarthy & Ethan Opdenaker

-Mapping Change: Advancing Housing Equity and Stability in Connecticut's Communities, by...
+[Mapping Change: Advancing Housing Equity and Stability in Connecticut's Communities](https://datavizforall.org/clt-raphael-roush/), by Ralston Raphael & Ethan Roush

 *Question 3: How have USA home sales prices and ownership trends changed over time, in Hartford and suburban towns?*